patters-match/gba-ezflash-iv-emulators/README.md

 build.bat                batch script to create a .gba file for each ROM in the folder (for Windows) build.sh                 bash script to create a .gba file for each ROM in the folder (for macOS and Linux) old/python2/             old python2 compile scripts

-                         For EZ-Flash IV firmware 1.x, edit build.sh/build.bat to use the -sav option instead of -pat (which is for firmware 2.x)

-                         It is recommended that you disable GSS (Global Softreset and Sleep Patch)

-                         Change this line in KEYSET.CFG at the root of your SD card:
-                         DISABLE_GSS = 1 (From 0 - 1)

-                         Or if you prefer GSS, here is a list of exclusions for these (Add the following to the bottom of the file):

-                         #GAMELIST TO SKIP GSS AUTOMATICALLY
-                         #EMULATORS
-                         COLG = 1   #Cologne
-                         GMBC = 1   #Goomba Color/Jagoomba
-                         GMBA = 1   #Goomba
-                         MSXA = 1   #MSXAdvance
-                         NGPA = 1   #NGPAdvance
-                         PCEA = 1   #PCEAdvance
-                         PNES = 1   #PocketNES
-                         SMSA = 1   #SMSAdvance
-                         SNAV = 1   #SNESAdvance

 * Example source and compiled binary code for the EZ Flash IV reset (exit) function